 According to Wikipedia, “A window manager is system software that controls the placement and appearance of windows within a windowing system in a graphical user interface … They work in conjunction with the underlying graphical system which provides required functionality such as support for graphics hardware, pointing devices, and a keyboard, and are often written and created using a widget toolkit.”

 Basically a Window Manager controls the way you interact with your computer, at least in the Graphical User Interface (GUI).
 Over time, many Window Managers have been extended to become full-fledged Desktop Environments.
 A Desktop Environment is generally considered to be a Window Manager that integrates common applications and services, which are often built using the same widget toolkit, into the GUI.

-Enlightenment is known as a Window Manager, but provides most of the functionality found in much more resource-hungry Desktop Environments.
+Moksha is known as a Window Manager, but provides most of the functionality found in much more resource-hungry Desktop Environments.
 You could say that it straddles the line between a Window Manager and a Desktop Environment.

-Enlightenment and Bodhi Linux
+Moksha and Bodhi Linux

-Enlightenment is the natural choice as a Window Manager in Bodhi Linux, as it fits in perfectly with two of the most important Bodhi Linux ideals:
+Moksha is the natural choice as a Window Manager in Bodhi Linux, as it fits in perfectly with two of the most important Bodhi Linux ideals:

-- Minimalism – A default install of Enlightenment will run in less than 100 MB of RAM.
+- Minimalism – A default install of Moksha will run in less than 100 MB of RAM.
 That is FAR less than most modern Window Managers, not to mention complete Desktop Environments.
 But it doesn’t come at the expense of great looks or functionality.
-Enlightenment is one of the most elegant Window Managers available, and is highly extensible through the use of Modules.
+Moksha is one of the most elegant Window Managers available, and is highly extensible through the use of Modules.
 Which brings us to the second ideal …

 We hope you find this guide useful.